Rhubarb Icebox Dessert

 - 1 package (3.4 ounces) instant vanilla pudding mix

 - In a small bowl, combine 1-1/2 cups cracker crumbs and butter.
 Press mixture into a greased 13-in. x 9-in. baking dish.
-Bake at 350° for 10 minutes or until lightly browned.
+Bake at 350° until lightly browned, about 10 minutes.
 Cool on a wire rack.

 - In a large saucepan, combine the sugar, cornstarch and rhubarb.
-Bing to a boil; cook and stir for 2-3 minutes or until thickened and rhubarb is tender.
+Bring to a boil; cook and stir until thickened and rhubarb is tender, 2-3 minutes.
 Remove from the heat; stir in gelatin until dissolved.
-Cover and refrigerate for 1 hour or until partially set.
+Cover and refrigerate until partially set, about 1 hour.

 - Spoon rhubarb mixture over crust.
 Combine whipped topping and marshmallows; spread over rhubarb mixture.

 - In a large bowl, whisk milk and pudding mix for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+Let stand until soft-set, about 2 minutes.
 Carefully spread over marshmallow topping (the dish will be full).
 Sprinkle with remaining cracker crumbs.
 Refrigerate for at least 2 hours before serving.
-Yield: 15 servings.

 This was good, but for me, it just took too much time and had too many steps!
 Wasn't worth it to me.